open-source-force/osf-blog/content/posts/no-one-ever-wanted-a-three-headed-hammer/index.md

 One of the things that had to happen to get everyone five bucks was for there to be a way of distributing those funds to the participants of transactions on the platform.
 Those participants are the Labor of the transaction, and by paying them instead of the Capital-owners of the transaction, transactions on the platform are more socialist than capitalist.
-That statement will be contentious to everyone who knows those two terms, and any polemicist adherent to either or will likely take issue.
+That statement will be contentious to everyone who knows those two terms, and any polemicist adherent to either will likely take issue.

 I am interested in providing the technological machinery for distribution of surplus value to Labor.
 I am interested in that because I do not believe it exists sufficiently, and I'd like to see what happens if it does.